AnyHooks/AnyHooks/CODE.md

 ### Automated Verification with AI

 > You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on the crafting of error messages.
 Ensure that error messages are clear, actionable, and maintain a positive tone.
 Provide a revised version of the code that aligns with these guidelines.
 > Please analyze the code to check if the error messages follow the guidelines: Is the message clear and free from jargon or complex terms?
 Does the message have a logical flow?
 Does the message provide actionable steps or suggestions?
 Is the tone of the message positive and nonjudgmental?
 Does the message avoid blaming the user?
-Is humor or sarcasm absent from the message?: [Insert Bash Script Code Here]
+Is humor or sarcasm absent from the message?:

 ```bash
 --arg sys_content "You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on the crafting of error messages.
 Ensure that error messages are clear, actionable, and maintain a positive tone.
 Provide a revised version of the code that aligns with these guidelines."